redox-os/rfcs/text/0000-setattr.md

 - fcntl is used to set a variety of flags for files
 - user-level open calls may include flags that change the behavior of files or resources
-- there may be situations where the interaction between the scheme and the kernel needs to be modified, e.g. short-circuit writes (the kernel reports success to the client before informing the scheme of the operation)
+- there may be situations where the interaction between the scheme and the kernel needs to be modified, e.g. short-circuit writes (the kernel reports success to the client without waiting for the scheme to complete the operation)

 UNIX and Linux have several mechanisms that have evolved to handle communication of settings,